aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/combine-images/_index.md

 ---
-title: Combine Images Java – Create PSD File by Merging Pictures with Aspose.PSD
+title: Combine Images in Java – Merge Pictures into a PSD File with Aspose.PSD for Java
 linktitle: Combine Images
 second_title: Aspose.PSD Java API
 description: Learn how to combine images java using Aspose.PSD, merge two pictures into a PSD canvas, and generate a layered file in just minutes.